 Making treatment decisions

-In recent years, much progress has been made in treating testicular cancer.
+In recent years, a lot of progress has been made in treating testicular cancer.
 Surgical methods have been refined, and doctors know more about the best ways to use chemotherapy and radiation to treat different types of testicular cancer.

 Where you are treated is important.
 There is no substitute for experience.
 You have the best chance for a good outcome if you go to a hospital that treats many testicular cancer patients.

-The first part of this section describes the various types of treatments used for testicular cancers.
-This is followed by a description of the most common approaches used based on the type and extent of the disease.
+The next few sections describe the different types of treatments used for testicular cancers.
+This is followed by a discussion of the most common treatment options, based on the type and extent of the disease.